Sailors need more sleep and shorter watches.

 "You can have the greatest warship in the world, but if the crew is fatigued and is not operating at peak performance, you are doing yourself no favors," he said.

 Cordle's commitment caught the attention of a young mustang serving on the commander's action group.
-He would later become the executive officer of destroyer Barry and, at the onset of a nine-month pump, presented the idea to the skipper, who gave him the thumbs-up.
+He would later become the executive officer of n the guided missile destroyer Barry and, at the onset of a nine-month pump, presented the idea to the skipper, who gave him the thumbs-up.

 "We noticed an immediate impact on crew morale and our [maintenance and material management] got better," said Cmdr.
 Pat Foster, who now commands the Barry.
 "The hardest time was getting through some traditional thinkers and breaking paradigms, mainly in the chief's mess.
 After a few weeks, they came around.
 From that point, we never received one negative comment from khakis or the deck plate.
 And I can't count the number of [positive] comments I got.
 That is about as clear as it gets to me."